hroncok/python-minimization/document.md

 ## Conclusion

-We will definitively <deduplicate>.
+We will definitively {deduplicate}.

-While <rust solution> might sound intriguing, it is unfortunately beyond our own ability.
+While {rust solution} might sound intriguing, it is unfortunately beyond our own ability.
 And even if we do that, we might want to lower the Python footprint anyway.

-Hence, I propose on packaging level, we go explore solution <only bytecode> more deeply and possibly also solution <compress data> -- they don't contradict each other.
+Hence, I propose on packaging level, we go explore solution {only bytecode} more deeply and possibly also solution {compress data} -- they don't contradict each other.

-In upstream, we will continue to work on <dead batteries>. <compress pyc> would require hard work that might not be needed if we don't ship bytecode files, but if we ship bytecode files only, this might be worth exploring in the future as well. <compress source> sounds like a lot of upstream effort with questionable benefits.
+In upstream, we will continue to work on {dead batteries}. {compress pyc} would require hard work that might not be needed if we don't ship bytecode files, but if we ship bytecode files only, this might be worth exploring in the future as well. {compress source} sounds like a lot of upstream effort with questionable benefits.